Flutterwave/Python-v2/README.md

 {"status": "success", "message": "Card created successfully", "data": {"id": "c3ff3ac4-784b-4d07-9fc7-b5b9cde75752", "AccountId": 507, "amount": "100.00", "currency": "NGN", "card_hash": "c3ff3ac4-784b-4d07-9fc7-b5b9cde75752", "cardpan": "5563389915692128", "maskedpan": "556338*******2128", "city": "Lekki", "state": "Lagos", "address_1": "8, Providence Street", "address_2": null, "zip_code": "100001", "cvv": "408", "expiration": "2022-01", "send_to": null, "bin_check_name": null, "card_type": "mastercard", "name_on_card": "Corvus james", "date_created": "2019-01-30T16:45:45.550663+00:00", "is_active": true}}
 ```

- This call raises an ```IncompleteCardDetailsError``` if there was a problem processing your transaction.
-The ```IncompleteCardDetailsError``` contains some information about your transaction.
+ This call raises an ```IncompleteCardDetailsError``` if there was a problem creating your card.
+The ```IncompleteCardDetailsError``` contains some information about the error encountered in creating your card.
 You can handle this as such:

 ```py
 try: